A calm treatment room prepared for a potentially painful RF microneedling session.

 RF microneedling takes this process a step further.
 As the needles create these micro-channels, they also deliver radiofrequency energy deep into the dermis.
 This combination of controlled injury and gentle heat creates a supercharged healing response, prompting your skin to produce even more collagen, elastin, and hyaluronic acid than it would with microneedling alone.

-How RF Energy Transforms Your Skin from Within
+What RF Energy Actually Does to Your Skin

 So, what’s the radiofrequency energy actually doing down there?
 The “RF” part of the treatment delivers controlled, gentle heat to the deeper layers of your skin, where the foundational structures live.
 This thermal energy is the key to the treatment’s transformative effects, and it works in two distinct ways.